 In terms of the expected impact of the ECE policy reform on mothers' labour market outcomes, classic microeconomic theory suggests the effect could be either positive or negative.
 For all eligible mothers who would have purchased ECE services regardless of a government subsidy, the policy reduces their out-of-pocket expenses.
 This represents an increase in real income, if we hold the prices of other consumable items fixed.
 If we model mothers' decisions on the number of working hours using indifference curves between consumption and leisure (i.e. non-work hours, which can be dedicated to child rearing at home), the ECE policy shifts the optimal choice to one at a higher budget line and indifference curve.
 The number of hours worked at this new optimum could be more than, equal to, or less than the old optimum, depending on the shape of the indifference curves.
 There can be both an income effect (mothers' out-of-pocket ECE expenses decreases) and a substitution effect (the effective wage increases, thus the opportunity cost of leisure increases).
-If mothers work less in response to an increase in real income, and if the substitution effect outweighs the income effect, leisure is a normal good; if mothers respond with increased work, leisure is an inferior good.
+If mothers work less in response to the reform, leisure is a normal good; if mothers respond with increased work and the substitution effect is small (specifically, smaller than the income effect), leisure is an inferior good.
 The latter case is more likely if mothers are consuming more hours of ECE services as a result of the policy than they would have otherwise, and thus are able to use these additional child-free hours for work.

 Nonetheless, this classic static theory does not tell us about the timing of the mothers' responses.

-The aim of our empirical study is to discover whether non-work hours for new mothers are a normal or inferior good.
 We also examine the impact in a dynamic context to understand whether there are changes to mothers' labour market participation and earnings between the child's birth date and the age of six; a period that covers years when the child is both eligible and non-eligible for the ECE subsidy.

-4 Data and Method
+4. Data and method